paulegg1/aws-bootcamp-cruddur-2023/journal/week6.md

 UPDATE :  We needed the protocols in the ENV VARs that are used in the resources/CORS definitions in app.py.
 Needed to add `https://` in the BE task definition and redeploy.

 This then works, I have a working app at cruddur.paulegg.com.

+## cost saving ##

+I am away for a few days and so I want to stop costs.

+- ECS tasks - I set the desired quantities to 0.
+- RDS - Stopped temporarily for 7 days.
+- ALB - Destroyed using Terraform.
+I can recreate this when required.